Rules within Northland

 More information about air quality rules

-Our Regional Air Quality Plan says what you can and what you can’t burn, what needs a resource consent and what is prohibited.
+Our Proposed Regional Plan says what you can and what you can’t burn, what needs a resource consent and what is prohibited.

 Those found breaching regional rules may face enforcement action and this can include being issued with an instant fine of up to $1,000.